 As discussed under "Executive Compensation-Compensation Discussion and Analysis-Principal Components of Our Executive Compensation Program-Additional Compensation Practices-Other Benefits and Perquisites" below, we provide housing allowances to certain of our named executive officers, as well as to other executive officers and employees.
-The amount of the housing allowance is included in the Summary Compensation Table for each named executive officer (see "Executive Compensation -Executive Compensation Tables-All Other Compensation Table" below).
+The amount of the housing allowance is included in the Summary Compensation Table for each named executive officer (see "Executive Compensation-Executive Compensation Tables-All Other Compensation Table" below).
 Our executive officers pay imputed income tax on the value of these benefits and are not entitled to tax gross-ups on any perquisites.
 From time to time, our subsidiaries enter into long-term leases for properties in Bermuda, which we sublease to certain officers, including certain of our named executive officers.
-In 2021, one of our subsidiaries acquired a property in Bermuda previously subject to a long-term lease and subsequently leased this arrangement, we are not currently the lessor or lessee on the residence of any of our named executive officers.
+In 2021, one of our subsidiaries acquired a property in Bermuda previously subject to a long-term lease and subsequently leased this property to Mr. O'Donnell for his Bermuda residence at market rates, consistent with his historical housing benefits.
+Except for this arrangement, we are not currently the lessor or lessee on the residence of any of our named executive officers.